fastaidocsprint/styleguide/README.md

     return a+b
 ```

-Very clearly you can see that even though the docstring is quite small, when combined with the docments we get a very clear return.
+Very clearly you can see even though the docstring is quite small, when combined with the docments we get a very clear return.

 Combine this with the `show_doc` functionality in `nbdev`, and you are presented with a clear documentation snippet: